John Oliver to debut 'Last Week Tonight' on HBO in late April

 The half-hour show to air Sundays in the 11:00-11:30 p.m. slot will present a satirical look at the week in news, politics and current events, HBO said in a statement, without elaborating further on the show's content.

-The offer from HBO, a unit of Time Warner Inc TWC.N, came a few months after Oliver stood in as guest host for Jon Stewart during the summer of 2013 on the Comedy Central program, while Stewart was filming in Jordan "Rosewater," a drama and his directorial debut.
+The offer from HBO, a unit of Time Warner Inc, came a few months after Oliver stood in as guest host for Jon Stewart during the summer of 2013 on the Comedy Central program, while Stewart was filming in Jordan "Rosewater," a drama and his directorial debut.

 When asked at the January meeting of the Television Critics Association if filling in for Stewart led to the HBO job, Oliver said "I think it probably led in some way and let's just say the only way."